ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

 **Thursday, Nov 22 (2 hrs)**
 * Happy Thanksgiving!
 * Finished PyTorch MNIST NN tutorial, following [this](https://nextjournal.com/gkoehler/pytorch-mnist) demo.
+This tutorial shows how to build and train a convolutional neural network for image recognition.
 The neural network itself seems to work fine, and I noticed definited improvements in accuracy over 3 epochs:
   * Epoch 0 (no training, randomly initialized parameters):
-   * Accuracy: 3% to 10% for each run, Avg Loss: ~2.3
+   * Accuracy: 3% to 10% over several runs, Avg Loss: ~2.3
+   * The following results are from just 1 run, since it takes a while to complete all three epochs
   * Epoch 1:
    * Accuracy: 94%, Avg Loss: 0.1944
   * Epoch 2: